 Forever and a day.

 'Tis the flag of our dear old C-H-S,

 (The above history was written by charter Cabool History Society member Miss Mildred Davis and is an excellent history of the Cabool Schools from its beginnings into the 1960s.
 Since then a lot of changes have taken place in Cabool.

-Currently 750 students attend Cabool Schools.
-The staff has grown to 82 teachers and administrators, nine teacher assistants, two health, six secretarial, seven custodial, 11 lunchroom and two maintenance personnel, and 11 bus drivers.
+- Currently 750 students attend Cabool Schools.
+The staff has grown to 82 teachers and administrators, nine teacher assistants, two health, six secretarial, seven custodial, eleven lunchroom and two maintenance personnel, two technology coordinators and eleven bus drivers.

 - Cabool's current school has come full circle with its first school: Cabool High School offers college-level dual enrollment courses in association with Missouri State University - West Plains and Vatterott College among its 90 units of coursework."

 - The Old Gym was partially remodeled in 2017 after a flood occurred over the summer.